Grant Avenue station (IND Fulton Street Line)

-The Grant Avenue station is a station on the IND Fulton Street Line of the New York City Subway.
-Located at Grant Avenue just north of Pitkin Avenue in City Line, Brooklyn, near the border between the boroughs of Brooklyn and Queens, it is served by the A train at all times.
+The Grant Avenue station is a local station on the IND Fulton Street Line of the New York City Subway.
+Located at Grant Avenue just north of Pitkin Avenue in Cypress Hills and City Line, Brooklyn, near the border between the boroughs of Brooklyn and Queens, it is served by the A train at all times.
 The station is the line's easternmost stop in Brooklyn; the Fulton Street Line continues east into Queens via the Fulton Street Elevated.

 The funds to construct the Fulton Street Line east of Broadway Junction, including the Grant Avenue station, were allocated in 1939.
 Construction of the extension was delayed due to material shortages from World War II.
 The Fulton Street Line between Broadway Junction and Euclid Avenue opened in 1948.
 Funding to construct the Grant Avenue station was allocated in 1950, and the station opened in 1956.

 History

 Original plan

 Grant Avenue was built as part of the extension of the IND Fulton Street Line east of Broadway–East New York.
 Funding for the station was allocated in the New York City Board of Transportation's 1939 Capital Budget, projected to be completed by 1942.
 In October 1940, construction began on the portion of the extension along Pitkin Avenue between Crystal Street and Grant Avenue.
 This included a station at Euclid Avenue and the Pitkin Yard, but did not include a station at Grant Avenue.
 By this time, the Board acquired private property on the east side of Grant Avenue for subway construction.
 By 1941, the intersection of Pitkin and Grant Avenues was excavated for subway construction.
 The opening of the East New York station, and completion of all stations east to Euclid Avenue that were then-under construction, was halted in 1942 due to supply shortages from World War II.

 The extension of the line to Euclid Avenue opened in November 1948, six years late.
 As part of the extension, the Fulton Line tunnel under Pitkin Avenue was built up to Eldert Lane just past Grant Avenue to facilitate a future subway extension via Pitkin Avenue.